orinrin/twrt-dump/README.md

   3. download and extract the folder into somewhere easy to access
   4. place my shitty script in the folder root
   5. open cmd and run "save.py mk" to generate a .csv list of urls
-  6. execute "save.py dl" to start downloading the images
+  6. afterwards, run "save.py dl" to start downloading the images
+  7. let it run in the background and check back once in a while to see if it errors out lol

 ----